 You don’t have to hoof it to the countryside to spot a sheep—well over a dozen urban farms are dotted across London, many of them free to visit (though donations are, of course, mooo-re than welcome).

-Most have petting and/or feeding times, and it’s worth checking the websites for occasional events, especially over the Easter weekend, such as pony rides or sheep shearing.
+Most have petting and/or feeding times, and it’s worth checking the websites for occasional events, such as pony rides or sheep shearing.
 So let the kids feed a gobbling goat or stroke a fluffy bunny at one of these farms in the city.

 Stepney City Farm